So you’ve taken the leap and applied to law school. You’ve taken the LSAT, and now you’ve got an interview at the law school you applied for.

 - Why do you want to become a lawyer?

-- What are you applying to this particular law school?
+- Why are you applying to this particular law school?

 - What kind of law are you most interested in practicing?

 - Why are you interested in that area of law?